rubberduck-ai/rubberduck-vscode/app/vscode/asset/README.md

 Change the selected code by instructing Rubberduck to create an edit.

 1. Select the code that you want to change in the editor.
-2. Invoke the "Edit Code" command using one of the following options:
+1. Invoke the "Edit Code" command using one of the following options:

    1. Run the `Rubberduck: Edit Code 💬` command from the command palette.
    1. Select the `Edit Code 💬` entry in the editor context menu (right-click).
-   1. Use the keyboard shortcut: `Cmd + M` (Mac) or `Ctrl + M` (Windows / Linux).
+   1. Use the keyboard shortcut: `Ctrl + Cmd + E` (Mac) or `Ctrl + Alt + E` (Windows / Linux).

-3. Rubberduck will generate a diff view.
+1. Rubberduck will generate a diff view.
-4. Provide additional instructions to Rubberduck in the chat thread.
+1. Provide additional instructions to Rubberduck in the chat thread.
-5. When you are happy with the changes, apply them using the "Apply" button in the diff view.
+1. When you are happy with the changes, apply them using the "Apply" button in the diff view.

 ![Edit Code](https://raw.githubusercontent.com/rubberduck-ai/rubberduck-vscode/main/app/vscode/asset/media/screenshot-edit-code.png)